We hiked along a gray summit trail

 we found our way, yet oddly, redbud trees

-lit the dead woods with a color of discomfort.
+lit the dead woods with a discomfort of color.

 We had walked miles, circled hidden groves